FuelLabs/wgpu-sigops/README.md

 - Square root calculation where the modulus is 3 mod 4
 - Projective curve point addition and doubling
 - Extended Twisted Edwards curve point addition and doubling
-- Shamir-Strauss multiplication
+- Shamir-Strauss EC multiplication
-- Double-and-add multiplication
+- Double-and-add EC multiplication
+- Fixed-base windowed EC multiplication
 - SHA512

 These tests execute the same operations in CPU and in GPU, and compare the